Now that you've created a new document, let's learn the different functions inside a document.

 Longer: ~110 - 115 words

 Try generating content using the different Output lengths to see the difference.
-Most customers use either M or L. You'll sometimes find that using L, Jarvis loses focus at the end of a generation and starts to write lower quality or off-topic content.
+Most customers use either M or L. You'll sometimes find that using L, Jasper loses focus at the end of a generation and starts to write lower quality or off-topic content.

 Saving a Document and Document History